Pope vows to root out ‘scourge’ of sexual abuse after unusually frank plea from Belgian PM | KRDO

 He added: “In order to look forward, the Church must clarify its past.”

-In his remarks, Francis compared the church’s abuse crisis to the biblical story of King Herod’s order that all male children aged two and older be executed.
+In his remarks, Francis compared the church’s abuse crisis to the biblical story of King Herod’s order that all male children aged two and under be executed.

 “This is the shame, the shame that we must all take in hand today and ask for forgiveness and solve the problem, the shame of abuse, of child abuse,” the pope said.
 “We think of the time of the ‘Holy Innocents’ and say ‘what a tragedy.
 What did King Herod do?’
 But today, in the Church itself there is this crime.”